keys icon

 At a glance

-• There are lenders who are happy to consider mortgage applications from people over the age of 70.
+• A growing number of lenders are happy to consider mortgage applications from people over the age of 70.

-• However, if you’re having trouble finding the right deal, or you decide that a traditional mortgage is no longer suitable, there are other products specifically designed for people in later life.
+• If you’re having trouble finding the right deal, or you decide that a traditional mortgage is no longer suitable, there are other products specifically designed for people in later life.

 • Seeking the right support is essential, be it through an independent financial adviser or a specialist broker who can take you through the available options.

-In today's world, where a growing number of people face the prospect of working well into their later years, it is hardly surprising that more people aged 70 and over are looking to secure mortgage deals.
+In today's world, where a growing number of people face the prospect of working well into their later years, it’s hardly surprising that more older borrowers are looking to secure mortgage deals.
 Once upon a time it would have been difficult to secure lending past traditional retirement age, but happily this is no longer the case, and there are even products specifically designed for this phase of life.
 Read on to find out more.

 What is the maximum age for a mortgage?

-As an older borrower, there are three mortgage types that you can choose from: a standard mortgage, an equity release scheme or a retirement interest only mortgage, which is a hybrid of the previous two.
+As an older borrower, there are few key mortgage types that you can choose from: a standard mortgage, an equity release scheme or a retirement interest-only mortgage, but there may be a couple of other options that are suitable as well.

 You’ll want to discuss your retirement and mortgage options with a specialist adviser who will help you reach a decision on the type of mortgage for you based on your individual circumstances, but to help inform your decision, here’s a quick overview of what each option could involve.